json-api/json-api/examples/index.md

 ## Client

-[ember-data](https://github.com/emberjs/data) is one of the original examplar implementations, but is slightly out of date at the moment.
+[ember-data](https://github.com/emberjs/data) is one of the original exemplar implementations, but is slightly out of date at the moment.

 ## Server